All the best Black Friday deals you can shop at Amazon

 ____________________________________________________________________________

-Improve your streaming experience with Amazon’s most powerful Fire TV device.
-The Fire TV Cube is down to just $79.99, and thanks to Alexa, you can use your voice to play all your shows in addition to controlling your smart home devices.
+Improve your streaming experience with Amazon’s most powerful streaming stick.
+The Fire TV Stick 4K is down to just $29.99, and thanks to the Alexa Voice Remote, you can launch and control content.

 ____________________________________________________________________________